Mjang714/OdinAnalytics/README.md

 ```

 The Development component (currently incomplete) is an optional add-on that
-includes C++ headers for downstream consumption and any other C++ development
+includes C++ headers for downstream developer consumption and any other C++
-components, e.g. a CMake `find_package` package config file, developer tools,
+development components, e.g. a CMake `find_package` package config file,
-etc. For example, after building 64-bit Release artifacts in `build_windows_x64`,
+developer tools, etc. For example, after building 64-bit Release artifacts in
-one can install the Development component into `C:\OdinAnalytics` with:
+`build_windows_x64`, one can install the Development component into
+`C:\OdinAnalytics` with:

 ```shell
 cmake --install build_windows_x64 --prefix C:\OdinAnalytics --config Release --component Development